centreon/centreon-documentation/versioned_docs/version-24.04/resources/glossary.md

 ## Monitoring Connector

-Connectors are the programming brick that lets Centreon communicate with the monitored equipment.
+Connectors are the piece of software that lets Centreon communicate with the monitored resource.

 Centreon offers a great variety of connectors ready to be used to check any type of resource.
 A connector consists of a [pack](#pack) (commands, preconfigured [templates](#template)) and a [plugin](#plugin) (the probe that executes the checks).